Life below water: Saving Africa's fishery resources

 The Sustainable Development Goal (SDG)14 aims to promote the conservation and the sustainable use of oceans, seas and marine resources for development.
-One of the most important water-dependent sectors isthe fishery sector, whichmakes an important contribution to food security globally.
+One of the most important water-dependent sectors isthe fishery sector, which makes an important contribution to food security globally.
 For instance, in Africa, fish provides a lot of people with most of their daily animal protein.
-The sector also employsmany people and provides income opportunities.
+The sector also employs many people and provides income opportunities.

 Despite the importance of the sector, Africa’s marine and inland fisheries are reaching their limits.
 For example, in Ghana, just like in many other African countries, marine and some inland fisheries have been overfished, resulting inreduced fish stocks.In response to the challenges, the United Nations University Institute for Natural Resources in Africa (UNU-INRA)supported a study that investigated the potential of the fishery sector to mitigate poverty and unemployment in ten African countries namelyChad, Egypt, Ethiopia, Madagascar, Mauritania, Morocco, Namibia, Niger, Seychelles, São Tomé and Príncipe.